 Parkland School is a formerly abandoned school in the Parkland neighborhood of Louisville, Kentucky.
 It was renovated to house Family Scholar House, a non-profit organization that provides housing and support services for single-parent college students and their families.

-Parkland School was constructed in 1891 at the corner of Catalpa (today’s 28th Street) and Dumesnil streets in the city of Parkland on the west side of Jefferson County.1 7 After a tornado six city blocks wide caused extensive destruction to the city, the town was unable to fully recover and was annexed into the city of Louisville in 1894.7
+Parkland School was constructed in 1891 at the corner of Catalpa (28th Street) and Dumesnil streets in the city of Parkland.
+1 7 The community was unable to fully recover after a tornado six city-blocks-wide caused extensive destruction to the town in 1894, and it was annexed into neighboring Louisville.
+7

-By mid-1913, the new addition had become overcrowded due to the city annexing additional county lands.6 Kindergarten children were housed in a rented cottage across the street with two other classes being held in a former bakery.6 A portable building was brought in to serve as an additional classroom.
+Bids for the construction of four additional classrooms and the conversion of the basement into science and manual training classrooms were opened on August 15, 1911.
+3 Students began using the new addition in the summer of 1912 although work was not wrapped up until late December.
+5 By mid-1913, the new addition had become overcrowded because the city was annexing county lands and thus sending more students to city schools.
+6 Kindergarten children were housed in a rented cottage across the street with two other classes being held in a former bakery.
+A portable building was brought in to serve as an additional classroom.

-Construction of a new elementary school for the Parkland neighborhood began in 1997,1 opening in August 1998 at a cost of $9.6 million.4 The single-level, 75,000 square-feet building was designed for 540 students and featured two computer labs, an auditorium, and gymnasium.
+Construction of a new elementary school to replace the aging Maupin School began in 1997, 1 which opened in August 1998 at the cost of $9.6 million.
+4 It included space for 540 students, two computer labs, an auditorium, and a gymnasium.

-From 1998 through 2005, Shiloh Baptist Church and its pastor, Henry Humphrey, directed an effort to remodel the school into affordable senior citizen apartments.11 The church received $1.2 million in federal grants from the U.S. Department of Housing and Urban Services (HUD) between 2001 and 2005, along with $300,000 from the city for a new roof and elevator in the school.
+The shuttered Parkland School was mired in controversy after the new Maupin School opened.
+From 1998 through 2005, Shiloh Baptist Church and its pastor, Henry Humphrey, directed an effort to remodel the school into affordable senior citizen apartments.
+11 Shiloh received $1.2 million in federal grants from the U.S. Department of Housing and Urban Services (HUD) between 2001 and 2005 and $300,000 from the city for a new roof and elevator in the school.
 The lead architect, Nolan and Nolan, quit the project in 2004 over non-payment amid disputes with Humphrey and other project leaders.

-Red flags were soon raised over falsified reports, eventually leading to Humphrey and his grant writer being charged with 11 counts, including defrauding HUD of $831,000.10 Humphrey was sentenced to two years in prison after pleading guilty.
+Red flags were soon raised over falsified financial reports, eventually leading to Humphrey and his grant writer being charged with 11 federal counts, including defrauding HUD of $831,000.
+10 Humphrey was sentenced to two years in prison after pleading guilty.

-The school remained abandoned until Family Scholar House, a non-profit organization that provides housing and support services for single-parent college students and their families, broke ground on renovations to Parkland on September 27, 2012.8 The ceremonial event kicked off construction of the $12.2 million Parkland Scholar House project,9 financed with low-income tax credits from the Kentucky Housing Corporation,8 federal tax credits for historic preservation, a $1.2 million grant from the James Graham Brown Foundation, and conventional financing.
+The school remained abandoned until Family Scholar House, a non-profit organization that provides housing and support services for single-parent college students and their families, broke ground on renovations to Parkland on September 27, 2012.
+8 The ceremonial event kicked off construction of the $12.2 million Parkland Scholar House project, 9 designed by the Marian Development Group, which included the renovation of the circa 1891 and circa 1911 buildings, the demolition of the circa 1968 building, and the construction of a new structure to house 48 two- and three-bedroom apartments.
+8 It included a computer lab, meeting rooms, a community kitchen and dining room, a library, and a fitness room.
+The project was financed with low-income tax credits from the Kentucky Housing Corporation, federal tax credits for historic preservation, a $1.2 million grant from the James Graham Brown Foundation, and conventional financing.